1. How can I find my state's requirements for certification?

-3. How will the Clinical Rotations or Externship be established?
+3. How will the Pharmacy Externship be established?

 Yes, because ed2go programs are online you never have to actually travel to the school.
 Most schools offer telephone or online registration.

 All of our programs are self-paced and open-enrollment.
 You can start and finish the program at your own pace.
-When you register for a program, you're given an initial six months to complete the program.
-Should you need more time beyond the six months, an extension of six months is available at no additional cost.
+When you register for a program, you're given six (6) months to complete the program.

 All required materials are included.
 The cost of materials will be covered by your tuition. ed2go will ship all materials (when applicable) via UPS ground service upon registration.